Current EV incentives in Wisconsin

 Like many other states, Wisconsin doesn’t offer financial incentives for installing an EV charger at your home.
 However, the federal Alternative Fuel Vehicle Refueling Property Tax Credit offers up to $1,000 in tax credits for the installation of qualified vehicle refueling and recharging equipment.

-Depending on your utility provider, you may qualify for additional incentives.
-Riverland Energy Cooperative offers rebates of up to $400 per charger on load control and $800 per smart charger with integrated metering.
-You can also take advantage of the EV CHARGE N SAVE time of use rate.
+For example, Riverland Energy Cooperative offers a $400 rebate for a Level 2 charger connected to the cooperative's load control system, or an $800 rebate for a smart charger with integrated metering.
+You can also take advantage of the EV CHARGE N SAVE time-of-use rate.

 How much can EV incentives save you in Wisconsin?